 Carl C. Butzer

-In addition to helping his clients protect their trademark rights and copyrights around the world, Carl has represented clients’ IP interests in New York, California, Illinois, Virginia, Michigan, Texas, Tennessee, Rhode Island, Washington, and the District of Columbia.
-He has had the privilege of representing several entertainment, media, technology, and financial institution clients, including OWN: The Oprah Winfrey Network, Oprah Winfrey, Dr. Oz, Dr. Phil, Google, and Wells Fargo.
+Carl has represented clients’ interests in the courts of New York, Delaware, California, Illinois, Virginia, Michigan, Colorado, Texas, Tennessee, Rhode Island, Washington, and the District of Columbia.
+He has had the privilege of representing several entertainment, media, technology, and financial institution clients, including OWN: The Oprah Winfrey Network, Oprah Winfrey, Dr. Oz, Dr. Phil, Google, Fox News Network, CNN, ORIX USA, and Wells Fargo.
+Carl also has represented the interests of creative entrepreneurs – authors, photographers, artists, musicians, architects, and arts and crafts designers.

-One of the most important virtues of a good lawyer is the ability — with care, efficiency and effectiveness — to help clients separate the wheat from the chaff.
-Carl is dedicated to his clients, which means tirelessly working with them to identify practical and strategic solutions to get them to where they want to be.
+Carl is dedicated and accessible to his clients, which means tirelessly working with them to identify practical and strategic solutions to get them to where they want to be.

-- In Chicago, successfully represented Oprah Winfrey in a copyright trial over photographs in the book “Making the Connection”.
+- In Chicago federal court, successfully represented Oprah Winfrey in a copyright trial over photographs published in the book “Making the Connection”.

 - In Texas and California, helped Dr. Phil enforce the copyrights in his television show.
 Peteski Prods., Inc. v.
 Rothman, 264 F. Supp.
 3d 731 (E.D.
 Tex.
 2017) (granting summary judgment, finding that the fair use doctrine did not protect a former employee from Dr. Phil’s copyright infringement claim).

 - In New York, successfully represented Dr. Oz and his production company in a false advertising lawsuit.